marcbeep/codeduck/README.md

 # Leetcodes

-Welcome to **leetcodes**, a collection of programming solutions for the popular [LeetCode 150](https://leetcode.com/studyplan/top-interview-150/).
-This repository is designed to help developers solve and understand fundamental programming problems typically encountered in technical interviews.
+This repository was created by some friends to store and track our progress as we solve and understand fundamental programming problems.

 ### File Naming Format
 ```